SimiaCryptus/qqn-optimizer/paper/content.md

 We present the Quadratic-Quasi-Newton (QQN) algorithm, which combines gradient and quasi-Newton directions through quadratic interpolation.
 QQN constructs a parametric path $\mathbf{d}(t) = t(1-t)(-\nabla f) + t^2 \mathbf{d}_{\text{L-BFGS}}$ and performs univariate optimization along this path, creating an adaptive interpolation that requires no additional hyperparameters beyond those of its constituent methods.

-We conducted comprehensive optimization runs across 58 benchmark problems with 25 optimizer variants (5 from each major family), totaling over 38,750 individual optimization runs (50 runs per problem-optimizer pair).
+We conducted comprehensive optimization runs across a diverse set of benchmark problems with multiple optimizer variants from each major family, totaling thousands of individual optimization runs with multiple runs per problem-optimizer pair.
 Our results demonstrate that QQN variants achieve significant dominance across the benchmark suite.
-QQN algorithms won 32 out of 58 problems (55%), with QQN-StrongWolfe winning 33 problems (56.9%) and achieving 100% success on convex problems while requiring only 12-16 function evaluations.
+QQN algorithms won the majority of problems, with QQN-StrongWolfe showing particularly strong performance and achieving excellent success rates on convex problems while requiring relatively few function evaluations.
-Statistical analysis using Friedman test (χ² = 847.3, p < 0.001) confirms QQN's superiority with effect sizes showing practical significance.
+Statistical analysis using Friedman test confirms QQN's superiority with effect sizes showing practical significance.
-QQN-StrongWolfe achieved machine epsilon convergence on Rosenbrock family and 100% success on Sphere problems across all dimensions.
+QQN-StrongWolfe achieved very high precision convergence on Rosenbrock family and excellent success on Sphere problems across all dimensions.
-While L-BFGS variants showed efficiency on convex problems (15 evaluations for 100% success on Sphere_10D) and Adam-WeightDecay dominated neural network tasks (90% success rate), QQN's consistent performance across problem types establishes its practical utility with a weighted performance score of 0.847 compared to 0.672 for L-BFGS and 0.534 for Adam.
+While L-BFGS variants showed high efficiency on convex problems and Adam-WeightDecay dominated neural network tasks, QQN's consistent performance across problem types establishes its practical utility with superior weighted performance scores compared to L-BFGS and Adam.

 We provide both theoretical convergence guarantees and a comprehensive benchmarking and reporting framework for reproducible optimization research.
 Code available at https://github.com/SimiaCryptus/qqn-optimizer/.